KodhatiShashank/Personal_projects/README.md

 # AWS-EMR sales analysis using Hive

-This is a very basic implementation sales analysis using Hive in AWS EMR cluster
+This is a very basic implementation of sales analysis using Hive in AWS EMR cluster